Esri/html5-geolocation-tool-js/README.md

 **[index.html](http://esri.github.io/html5-geolocation-tool-js/)** - let's you experiment with all the different settings as well as accumulating track points.

-**[field-collection-template.html](http://esri.github.io/html5-geolocation-tool-js/field-collection-template.html)** - is an experimental app that demonstrates one approach to helping users determine the best single location.
+**[field-location-template.html](http://esri.github.io/html5-geolocation-tool-js/field-location-template.html)** - is an experimental mobile app that demonstrates one approach to helping field workers determine the best single location.
+The app uses visual clues, averaging and center point averaging.
+It's built using bootstrap.

+## Geolocation Tool

 Main View: